OfekRainish/Impact-of-Light-and-Radiation-on-Carotenoid-Gene-Expression-in-the-Red-Alga-Gracilaria-gracilis/posts/2024-08-21- GNPS Molecular Network.md

 ## GNPS Molecular Network Analysis

 Here, I used GNPS to create a network of molecules.
-I focused on a type of surfactin and examined the network of molecules that are close to it in terms of the similarity of their MS/MS spectra.
+I focused on a type of surfactin and examined the network of molecules that are close to it in terms of the similarity of their MS/MS spectra. the raw data (linked blow) was taken from the paper *Dereplication of antimicrobial biosurfactants from marine bacteria using molecular networking* (1).

 ![Network Image](../results/GNPS%20network.png)